npm install -g tasuki

 Confirms with you

 Reads your project context, designs architecture, saves the PRD to tasuki-plans/.
-Decomposes into one task per agent via Taskmaster.
+Decomposes into per-agent tasks via shared task list.
 Shows you the summary and waits before any code is written.

 2